MileHacker Logo

 While Buraydah's immediate urban area is flat, its location in the Najd region places it near unique desert features.

-• The desert environment can be challenging due to extreme heat in summer.
+• The desert environment can be challenging due to intense heat in summer.
 Best explored during cooler months (November-March).

 • Formal, marked hiking routes are limited.
-Local guidance is highly advisable for desert walks.
+Local guidance is a very good idea for desert walks.

 • Do not venture into the desert alone or without proper preparation and supplies.